Employment Law

 5. Consult an employment lawyer at Samfiru Tumarkin LLP before agreeing to severance – Contact us today!

-⛔ Unionized Employee?
-If you are unionized, you must consult your union representative regarding termination, severance pay, and other workplace issues.
+⛔ Unionized?
+You must consult your union representative regarding termination, severance pay, and other workplace issues.
 These matters are governed by your collective bargaining agreement.
-By law, employment layers can’t represent unionized employees with these issues.
+By law, employment lawyers can’t represent unionized employees with these issues.

 Monthly layoff updates in Canada